-We have two bodies that help steer our work and hold us to account.
-The Climate Active Advisory Committee has oversight powers as permitted under the Charity Authorised Investment Fund (CAIF) structure.
-The Climate Active Advisory Panel has no oversight responsibility, but challenges the team on how it integrates climate risks into investment decision-making, our engagement work and policy outreach.
+We have two bodies that help direct our work and hold us to account.
+The CAIF Advisory Committee has oversight powers as permitted under the Charity Authorised Investment Fund (CAIF) structure.
+The Climate Advisory Panel has no oversight responsibility, but informs / advises the team on how it integrates climate risks into investment decision-making, our engagement work and policy outreach.

-THE CLIMATE ACTIVE ADVISORY COMMITTEE
+THE CAIF ADVISORY COMMITTEE

 Structured as a CAIF, charities investing via the fund not only benefit from simple administration and efficient implementation, but also from the added oversight of the CAIF Advisory Committee.
 The Committee meets with Sarasin & Partners four times a year.
 Its role is to review and challenge the Fund's activities on behalf of the underlying unit holders.
-The Committee also attends the Advisory Panel meetings.
+The Committee also attends the Climate Advisory Panel meetings.